Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

-The diffeomorphism type of the underlying manifold $\mht_{(\parone,\partwo)}$ does not depend on $(\parone,\partwo)$, so long as they avoid the locus above, but its isomorphism type as an algebraic variety depends on $\parone$ (and not $\partwo$) and its induced K\"ahler form only on $\GIT$.
-Work of Hori-Vafa \cite{HV00}, codified by Teleman in \cite{Teleman14}, suggests that the operations of passing to a level of the complex moment map and applying GIT reduction for the torus are exchanged by mirror symmetry.
-Applying this observation twice, we expect the following: \begin{ansatz} Fix a torus $T\subset (\C^\times)^n$ and parameters $(\parone,\partwo)\in (T^\vee)^2$ as above, and write $\mht_{(\parone,\partwo)}$ for the resulting multiplicative hypertoric variety.
-Then $\mht_{(\parone,\partwo)}$ and $\mht_{(\partwo,\parone)}$ are an SYZ mirror pair. \end{ansatz} The homological mirror symmetry statement we prove in this paper will be in the setting where the B-side variety has $\parone=\tone$, and the A-side has $\partwo=\tone.$ (This implies in particular that the A-side variety is affine with exact symplectic form.)
-Moreover, we will focus on the case where the nontrivial parameter lives inside the compact real torus $T^\vee_\R,$ which will allow us to take advantage of the holomorphic symplectic geometry of these varieties. \begin{remark} In some sense, Ansatz~\ref{ansatz:syz} is a corollary of the main results of our paper (at least in the case where both $\parone$ and $\partwo$ lie in the compact real torus $T^\vee_\R$ and one of them is the identity in $T^\vee_\R$), and in Section~\ref{subsec:syzgeom} we also explain how it follows from the constructions in \cite{AAK}.
-The reason we state this result as an ansatz rather than a theorem is that the statement involves a B-field parameter, which the definition of SYZ mirror pairs in \cite{AAK} is not equipped to see.
-For instance, \cite[Remark 1.3]{AAK} gives an example of SYZ pairs in this sense which are not homological mirror pairs because of the presence of a B-field term.
+The homological mirror symmetry statement we prove in this paper will be in the setting where the B-side variety $\mht_{(\parone,\partwo)}$ has $\parone=\tone$, and the A-side has $\partwo=\tone.$ (This implies, in particular, that the A-side variety is affine with exact symplectic form.)
+Moreover, we will focus on the case where the nontrivial parameter lives inside the compact real torus $T^\vee_\R,$ which will allow us to take advantage of the holomorphic symplectic geometry of these varieties. \begin{remark} In the setting $\parone=1$ in which we prove homological mirror symmetry in this paper, it is possible to derive a more direct SYZ-type relation between these two varieties, representing the B-side variety as a moduli of torus-like objects in the Fukaya category of the A-side variety, and we discuss this relation in Section \ref{subsec:SYZ2}.
+However, the statement is complicated by the presence of a B-field term, which makes our B-side space not a variety but a noncommutative resolution. \end{remark}

-In order to state the best version of Ansatz~\ref{ansatz:syz}, we would need a more refined definition of SYZ mirror pairs which does take into account the B-field; this definition should have the desideratum that SYZ pairs should always be homological mirror pairs.
-We do not attempt to provide such a definition in this paper, but it is certain that the varieties $\mht_{(\parone,\tone)}$ and $\mht_{(\tone,\parone)}$ satisfy any such definition, as a result of the equivalence of \emph{abelian} categories underlying our homological mirror symmetry equivalence.
-In the absence of a B-field term, this equivalence would match up SYZ fibers (as objects of the Fukaya category) on one variety with point sheaves on the mirror.
-The analogous statement in our situation would first require a concept of point sheaves on a noncommutative resolution. \end{remark}

-The above result is also very close to the SYZ mirror symmetry proven in \cite{LZhypertoric}, the difference being that we begin with a multiplicative rather than additive hypertoric variety.
-We speculate on the relation between these results in Section~\ref{subsec:relation}.